 Kandhamal comes alive with vibrant festivals throughout the year.
 The Dhanu Yatra, celebrated during the month of January, is a grand theatrical performance depicting the life and times of Lord Krishna.
 The Chaitra Parva festival showcases the rich tribal culture through dance, music, and traditional rituals.
 These festivals offer a unique opportunity for visitors to immerse themselves in the local traditions and festivities.

-Wildlife and Natural Beauty:
+Wildlife & Natural Beauty:

 Tourist Attractions: